How Blockchain Defends Against Data Theft and Cyber Attacks?

 For example, in the case of Bitcoin, the sender should send a private key proving their ownership and a public key that denotes the digital wallet where the Bitcoin is stored.

-After a transaction is stored on a block and becomes a part of the blockchain, altering it becomes close to impossible.
+After a transaction is stored on a block and becomes a part of the blockchain data hacking, altering it becomes close to impossible.
 Making a change to the transaction would require two things:

 1. Reverse engineering the hashed block and altering the transaction data